Danish taxi drivers to protest against ride-hailing service Uber

-COPENHAGEN (Reuters) - Around 300 Danish taxi drivers are expected to protest against the ride-hailing service of Uber Technologies Inc [UBER.UL] on Wednesday, adding to the barrage of criticism facing the U.S. company from India and Brazil to New York city.
+COPENHAGEN, Sept 15 (Reuters) - Around 300 Danish taxi drivers are expected to protest against the ride-hailing service of Uber Technologies Inc on Wednesday, adding to the barrage of criticism facing the U.S. company from India and Brazil to New York city.

 Lobby group Taxi Drivers in Denmark said on Tuesday it was protesting against the lack of action taken against Uber drivers following its allegations that they do not pay taxes and do not have the necessary insurance.